LoneBTsie/Projects/README.md

 # Projects
-Please find a list of projects that I have done over the years!
+Please find a list of my projects below:

-__Please note that thiis project page is under construction and will return on 16 March 2026.__
+#__Please note that this project page is under construction and will return on 16 March 2026.__

 Thank you for your patience!